Install DaVinci Resolve in Linux (Ubuntu, Arch, and Fedora)

 makeresolvedeb_1.5.0_multi.sh

-With the terminal open in the correct directory we are going to use the makesolvedeb script to convert the .run file into a proper installation file for debian based systems.
+With the terminal open in the correct directory, we are going to use the makeresolvedeb script to convert the .run file into a proper installation file for Debian-based systems.
 Run the following command.

 ./makeresolvedeb_1.5.0_multi.sh DaVinci_Resolve_Studio_17.1.1_Linux.run

-Now we will use dpkg to install the Debian package.
+We will now use dpkg to install the Debian package.
 Make sure you replace the file name with the proper version.

 sudo dpkg -i davinci-resolve_17.1.1-mrd1.0_amd64.deb

 That’s it!
-The package is installed and it should open with no errors if everything was set up correctly.
-Please note, occasionally there are issues with the first welcome screen.
-You may need to force close this and re-open the application.
+The package is installed, and if everything is set up correctly, it should open with no errors.
+Please note that occasionally, there are issues with the first welcome screen.
+You may need to force-close this and re-open the application.

 Arch Linux (NVIDIA and AMD)